Clinton Davisson: Biography

-Clinton Joseph Davisson was born on October 22, 1881, in Bloomington, Illinois, the son of Joseph Davisson, an artisan from Ohio, and Mary Calvert, a schoolteacher from Pennsylvania.
+Clinton Joseph Davisson was born on October 22, 1881, in Bloomington, Illinois, the son of Mary (née Calvert) and Joseph Davisson.
+His father was an artisan from Ohio, while his mother was a schoolteacher from Pennsylvania; they were of Dutch–French and English–Scotch descent, respectively.

 Davisson graduated from Bloomington High School in 1902, and entered the University of Chicago on scholarship.
 Upon the recommendation of Robert Millikan, he was hired by Princeton University in 1905 as an instructor in physics.
-He completed the requirements for his B.S. from Chicago in 1908, mainly by working in the summers.
-While teaching at Princeton, he did doctoral research under Owen Richardson, receiving his Ph.D. in 1911.
+He completed the requirements for a Bachelor of Science from Chicago in 1908, mainly by working in the summers.
+While teaching at Princeton, he did doctoral research under Owen Richardson, gaining a Doctor of Philosophy in 1911 for a thesis titled On The Thermal Emission of Positive Ions From Alkaline Earth Salts.

-After graduating, Davisson was appointed Assistant Professor of Physics at the Carnegie Institute of Technology.
-In 1917, he took a leave from the Carnegie Institute to do war-related research in the Engineering Department of the Western Electric Company.
-The same year, he joined the Technical Staff of Bell Telephone Laboratories, where he remained until his retirement in 1946.
-From 1947 to 1949, he was a visiting professor at the University of Virginia.
+After graduating, Davisson became an instructor in the Department of Physics at the Carnegie Institute of Technology (now Carnegie Mellon University).
+In 1917, when the U.S. entered World War I, he took up war-related research in the Engineering Department of the Western Electric Company.
+Davisson continued to work at Western Electric until 1925, when he joined the Technical Staff of the newly-founded Bell Telephone Laboratories.
+He retired from Bell Labs in 1946.
+The following year, he accepted a visiting professorship at the University of Virginia.

 Davisson died on February 1, 1958, in Charlottesville, Virginia, at the age of 76.